 Lease-purchases, lease-options, and contracts for deed present serious burdens and risks to sellers under Texas Property Code 5.061 et seq. relating to “executory contracts” – i.e., contracts that remain essentially unfinished for a period of longer than 180 days.
 Sec.
 5.061 provides that numerous initial and ongoing requirements must be observed if an executory contract is going to be properly implemented, and the burden (as well as all the risk of violation) is entirely on the seller to meet these.
 More on these requirement and penalties below.

 The Dark History of Executory Contracts

-In the past, unscrupulous sellers abused executory contracts by disregarding the buyer´s equitable rights and misrepresenting to Justices of the Peace that such buyers were ordinary tenants subject to ordinary leases (which was manifestly untrue).
+In the past, unscrupulous sellers abused executory contracts by disregarding the buyer’s equitable rights and misrepresenting to Justices of the Peace that such buyers were ordinary tenants subject to ordinary leases (untrue, since the buyers have equitable rights).
 Sellers were then able to obtain evictions for minor or technical defaults, often confiscating large down payments in the process.
-The seller was then free to move on to his next "victim" and obtain another down payment.
+The seller was then free to move on to his next victim and obtain another down payment.
 The legislature rightly acted to stop such abuse.

 What exactly is an "Executory Contract"

 An executory contract is any transaction that defers some action by either party that pertains to ownership or possession of real property into the future.
 Think of it this way: an “executed” contract is one that is fully performed today.
 It is done, finished.
 An “executory” contract, on the other hand, leaves something dangling.
 Usually the dangling item is the most important item of all, namely, who owns title to the property while the contract is pending and when does the buyer get the deed?